Yod Pointing to the North Node: Nodal Apex Meaning

 What are nodal returns?

 The lunar nodes complete a full cycle every 18.6 years, so the nodal return at age 18 to 19, 37 to 38, and 56 to 57 brings the transiting nodes back to their natal positions.
-For a Node apex Yod native these returns activate the entire Yod and usually mark significant shifts in the native's developmental direction.
-Eclipses on the nodal axis also activate the pattern, usually more sharply.
+For a Node apex Yod, these returns can activate the entire Yod and may mark review points in developmental direction.
+Eclipses on the nodal axis can also activate the pattern, but they do not guarantee a specific shift.

 Related patterns